 School districts that have already made the switch have discovered that paperless document management systems help reduce redundancy and boost productivity by making their processes faster and more efficient.
 Paper-based systems are clunky, slow, and allow for a lot of opportunities for mix-ups and mistakes.
 By eliminating processes that used to be done manually, ECM systems cut down on time waste, allowing your staff to manage tasks that used to take several minutes in just a few seconds, without the risk of misplacing critical documents or records.

 Schools often rely on a variety of disparate systems for managing documents, records and files across their various departments.
 This can lead to a confusing mess of conflicting data.
-For everything from human resources, to finances, to student records, to keeping up to date with state requirements, an ECM system will eliminate headaches by organizing all your critical documents into one secure, central location.
+For everything from human resources, to finances, to student records, to keeping up to date with state requirements, a document management system for your school will eliminate headaches by organizing all your critical documents into one secure, central location.
 With ECM, you can easily store, index and search all of your files from one easy access point, and offer varying levels of access to employees in different departments.

 Save a lot of Money